c-blake/cligen/README.md

 controls/arguments to `dispatch` to enhance the help message, and the "binding/translation" between proc and command parameters.
 The last is helped a lot by the auto-generated help message and all the controls are gradual and rather "pickyness-driven".
-So, there is a mentally pay as you go/only pay for what you use kinds of property.
+So, there is a mentally pay-as-you-go/only-pay-for- what-you-use kind of property.